richardgaywood/paydata.org/content/sprawlrunners/gear/weapons_full.md

 ---
 title: "Weapons"
 linkTitle: "Weapons"
-description: Some sample weapons drawn from Shadowrun, statted for Sprawlrunners
 type: docs
 weight: 500
-date: 2020-12-06
-lastmod: 2020-12-12
+date: 2020-12-12
+draft: true
 ---

+## Weapon changes

+Almost all of this are stock SprawlRunners & SWADE; gathered here for quick reference.

 ### Modifications

 These are intrinsic to the weapon when it is purchased.
-Below are some houseruled additions to the standard ones list in Sprawlrunners (pg 56):
+Below are the standard Sprawlrunners ones:

+* Machine pistol (+1LP, RoF 2)
+* Burst fire mode (SMG/AR) (+1LP)
+* Compact frame (+1LP, -25% shots, -2 penalty to Notice)
+* Foldable stock (+1LP, -1 penalty to Notice when folded, 1 Action to deploy, -1 if shoot without deploying stock first)
+* Reinforced frame (+1LP, flechette pistol can fire slugs)

+And some houseruled additions:

 * Revolver: reduced shots (already reflected in statline).
 If it is a smartgun, character can load different ammo types in different cylinders, and choose which cylinders to fire for each attack via a mental command as a free action.
 Plus swinging the gate open to dump spent brass is extremely cool.
 * Heavy calibre: applies +1 AP, requires 1 more die type in Str.
 Costs +1LP.